CasteyDaSilva/XAGUI/README.md

 Xandev's Awesome Graphical User Interface
 ====

-XAGUI is an Open Source, multi-platform* GUI library written in C++.
+XAGUI is an Open Source, multi-platform GUI library written in C++ and based on SDL2.

 Available Controls:
 - Label